 Often times, talking about issues around Complete Streets, creative placemaking, and building more equitable communities is just that…talk.
 But Intersections made those issues tangible and actionable.
 The keynotes shared great examples of how using art and engaging with artists had improved transportation in their communities.
 In the case of Peter Svarzbein, an art project he started in graduate school (a “love letter” to his hometown, El Paso, TX) evolved into a run for a seat on the El Paso City Council and a full fledged effort to bring back the city’s historic, transnational trolley.

 That same emphasis on action was woven through Intersection’s many sessions where people were engaged and asking questions, even in the sessions right after lunch!
-I heard from multiple people how inspired and excited they were to what they’d learned to their work on the ground.
-Intersections brought people together to talk and network, but them emphasis on action is what sets it apart.
+I heard from multiple people how inspired and excited they were to take what they’d learned to their work on the ground.
+Intersections brought people together to talk and network, but the emphasis on action is what set this conference apart from others.

 Heather Zaccaro, health program associate